ecg-icas/icas/src/source/reporting.rst

 ****************************
 A **dimension** is an attribute of each performance event, and is used for grouping your data.
 For example, the dimension *Country* indicates where a click originated from.
 The *Date* dimension indicates the date when a particular ad was viewed or clicked.
 It is also possible to make a report without dimensions; in this case, the total result is calculated.
+Check the list of currently `Supported Dimensions`_.

 Metrics
 ****************************
 **Metrics** are numeric values based on quantitative aggregations over dimensions' values; every query requires at least one metric field to be requested.
 The metric *Clicks* indicates the total number of clicks.
 For example, the metric *ViewCTR* indicates the click-through rate for ads.
+Check the list of currently `Supported Metrics`_.

 .. note:: If you are familiar with SQL, you can think of dimensions as columns used for grouping, and metrics as the results returned by aggregate functions.
 The tables in most reports organize dimension values into rows, and metrics into columns.